Sir Army Suit: Release

-Despite aggressive promotion by Capitol and the band, including bandmember interviews conducted by phone with live radio shows, the album suffered mediocre sales, because of fading popular interest in the band after the 1977 rumour about the band being the Beatles recording anonymously was dispelled.
+Despite aggressive promotion by Capitol and the band, including bandmember interviews conducted by phone with live radio shows, the album suffered mediocre sales, because of fading popular interest in the band after the 1977 rumor about the band being the Beatles recording anonymously was dispelled.
 With Sir Army Suit, the band began to reveal their images to the public, first in the album's artwork, then in March 1979 with an animated music video depicting the musicians in caricature.
-The video was broadcast on 10 March 1979 on Don Kirshner's Rock Concert.
+The video was broadcast on March 10, 1979 on Don Kirshner's Rock Concert.

 A newly remastered deluxe edition of the album was released on 31 October 2013 via the band's own independent record label "Klaatunes".
 This re-issue includes a bonus DVD containing animated music videos for "A Routine Day", "Everybody Took A Holiday", "Tokeymor Field" and "Perpetual Motion Machine", plus an hour-long interview with the three band members: Terry Draper, Dee Long, and John Woloschuk.